Physics-50/dev/docs/week1.md

 --------------

+**Galileo Galilei** (1564--1642) claimed that he happened upon an important insight during mass in the Pisa cathedral when he noticed that the breeze had set a chandelier oscillating.
+Using his pulse as a clock, he noted that the period of the chandelier was independent of the amplitude of its motion, which he reasoned was the path to making an accurate clock.
+Before long, an industry of pendulum-based clocks arose to provide a way to reckon local time even on cloudy days.
+The center of clock-making technology soon shifted to the Netherlands, guided by **Christiaan Huygens** (1629--1695), but that history is not central to the investigation you will conduct, so we'll let it pass.

+To understanding how one might use a pendulum as an accurate time-keeping instrument, you will need to measure carefully how the period of its motion depends on

++ the length $$\ell$$ of the pendulum
++ the amplitude $$\theta_0$$ of the pendulum's motion
++ the mass of the bob

+Rather than your beating heart, you will get to use somewhat more modern technology that will allow you to measure pendulum periods to 1 ms, or 0.1 ms, or 10 µs, depending on how you configure the electronics.
+Trust me: Galileo (a) would be insanely jealous and (b) wouldn't understand how that sort of accuracy is possible.
+Suffice it to say that we have learned a thing or two since Galileo helped launch the scientific revolution.
+These days, the thing physicists can measure with the greatest precision is frequencies---to something like **14 significant figures**, when we really try.

 <p class='center' markdown='0'>
   <img src='figs/apparatus.png' alt='diagram of the apparatus' style='width: 400px;'>
 </p>

 <p class='mycap' markdown='1'>
 **Figure 1** --- Schematic of the pendulum and timing photogate.
 The passage of the bob through the photogate interrupts a light beam (shown in red), which triggers the timing circuit.